Len Ford

-Early years
+Early life

 Ford was born in Washington, D.C., in 1926.
 His father, Leonard G. Ford Sr., was a Virginia native who was employed as a "skilled laborer" by the federal government in 1920 and as a printing operator at the Government Printing Office in 1940.
-His mother, Jeraldine, was also a Virginia native who worked as a social worker in a settlement house in 1940.
+His mother, Geraldine, was also a Virginia native who worked as a social worker in a settlement house in 1940.
 Ford had an older sister, Anita, and a younger brother, Claude.

 As a teenager, Ford attended Armstrong Technical High School, where he played football, basketball and baseball.
 As a high school athlete, he aspired to play fullback in football, but he later recalled, "I started to grow, and I grew right out of the backfield."
 He was chosen by local sportswriters as an all-city athlete in all three sports in his senior year, and he served as captain of all three teams for one season each.

 After he graduated in 1944, Theodore McIntyre, Ford's high school football coach, suggested he attend Morgan State University, a historically black college in Baltimore, Maryland.
 Ford played for the Morgan State Bears football team for one year under head coach Edward P. Hurt, while also starring as the center on the school's basketball team.
 The basketball team won its league's championship in 1944.
 Ford left Morgan State and joined the U.S. Navy in 1945, but stayed in the service only briefly as World War II came to an end.

-University of Michigan
+College career

 After the war, Ford transferred to the University of Michigan to play football in a bigger program than Morgan State's.
 He wanted to "get a shot at playing in the Rose Bowl one day", he later said.
 While attending Michigan, he was a member of Omega Psi Phi, an all-black fraternity whose membership also included Bob Mann, another Michigan end who went on to play in the NFL.